pavani0602/ExpenseTrackerJava/README.md

 ## How to Run
 Compile and run using:
-javac Expense.java ExpenseTracker.java
+-javac Expense.java ExpenseTracker.java
-java ExpenseTracker
+-java ExpenseTracker